 Definitions: From the Clackamas County website Urban Overview (PDF)

-- Urban Growth Boundary (UGB)—a line drawn by Metro (representing all 3 counties) with the cities and counties that seperates urban land from rural land.
+- Urban Growth Boundary (UGB)—a line drawn by Metro (representing all 3 counties) with the cities and counties that separates urban land from rural land.

 - Urban Reserve—an area outside the current UGB suitable for accomodating population and job growth for the next 40-50 years. [editor note: Over this same period of time, as the UGB needs to expand, areas under this designation would be available for incorporation inside a newly established UGB line, as deemed necessary.]